 A Zip Line to Adventure in Laos’ Forests

-The Bokeo Nature Reserve, located in northern Laos, was created to protect the habitat of the black-cheeked crested gibbon, an exotically beautiful primate that was thought to be extinct until discovered in 1997.
+The Bokeo Nature Reserve, located in northern Laos, was created to protect the habitat of the black crested gibbon, an exotically beautiful primate that was thought to be extinct until rediscovered in 1997.

 Photo by Christian Haugen

 Welcome to the Gibbon Experience, an ecotourism conservation project that funds forest protection and community projects in the nature reserve.
 This conservation program involves a set of treetop huts connected by a network of zip line cables through the rainforest canopy.
 Each of the four huts offers spacious, well-appointed accommodation.

 The adventure begins with a challenging 3-hour road trip and a one to two hour (mostly uphill) hike to the canopy infrastructure.
 In small groups, local guides teach visitors how to safely operate all of the zip line equipment as well as where to hike around in the forest to become familiar with area.
 Afterwards your travelers are guided through the rainforest ‘flying’ through the canopy on zip lines or taking short hikes.